Announcing the 2021 Frederick Douglass Book Prize Co-Winners, Vincent Brown and Marjoleine Kars

 Yale University’s Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition today has announced the winners for the twenty-third annual Frederick Douglass Book Prize, one of the most coveted awards for the study of the African American experience.
 The 2021 Prize will be shared by two scholars.
 The co-winners are Vincent Brown for Tacky’s Revolt: The Story of an Atlantic Slave War (The Belknap Press of Harvard University Press) and Marjoleine Kars for Blood on the River: A Chronicle of Mutiny and Freedom on the Wild Coast (The New Press).

 Jointly sponsored by the Gilder Lehrman Institute of American History and the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition at the Yale MacMillan Center, this annual prize recognizes the best book written in English on slavery, resistance, and/or abolition published in the preceding year.
-The $25,000 prize, shared by the two winners, will be presented to Brown and Kars at an award ceremony sponsored by the Gilder Lehrman Institute in New York City on February 17, 2022.
+The $25,000 prize, shared by the two winners, will be presented to Brown and Kars at an award ceremony sponsored by the Gilder Lehrman Institute in an online ceremony on February 17, 2022 from 7-8pm ET.

 In addition to Brown and Kars, the other finalist for the prize was Jessica Marie Johnson for Wicked Flesh: Black Women, Intimacy, and Freedom in the Atlantic World (University of Pennsylvania Press).
 All three books represent outstanding archival scholarship in Atlantic World history, with an emphasis on broad sites and forms of resistance to enslavement, reflecting the maturation of the field of slavery studies.
 Jury member Matthew Hopper noted that with the emphasis on the history of resistance to violence and oppression of people of African descent, these books “connect us to our contemporary moment.”